 A female-only parkour jam led by coach Brandee Laird in Seattle Washington.

 And since anyone can do parkour, and I mean anyone, I’d like to talk about some similar misconceptions for a minute.
-There’s a huge stigma that “girls don’t do parkour” that simply isn’t true.
-There are many examples of women with many different styles performing just as well as their male contemporaries.
+There’s a huge stigma that “girls don’t do parkour” which simply isn’t true.
+There are many examples of women practicing parkour with many different styles performing just as well as their male contemporaries.
 If you’re a female and want to start parkour, don’t be discouraged.
 The same can be said for any adults who see themselves as too unfit or not coordinated enough to begin training Parkour.
 These misconceptions are simply untrue.
 Movement is for everyone.

 Benefits of Training Parkour

 Parkour has been proven to provide a number of physical and phycological benefits to its practitioners.
-Apart from the obvious strength and agility gains learning parkour provides, the sport also can increase self-confidence, improve bone health, and speed up accurate decision making.
+Apart from the obvious strength and agility gains learning parkour provides, the sport also can increase self-confidence, improve bone health, and speed up accurate decision-making.

 Want to learn more about the top benefits to your health parkour can have?
 Read more here.